pingcap/docs/op-guide/horizontal-scale.md

 ### TiDB

 TiDB is a stateless server, which means it can be added or deleted directly.
-It should be noted that if you build a proxy (such as HAProxy) before TiDB, you need to update the proxy configuration and reload it.
+It should be noted that if you deploy a proxy (such as HAProxy) in front of TiDB, you need to update the proxy configuration and reload it.